westerndigitalcorporation/RISC-V-Linux/README.md

 make
 make qemu (for qemu boot)
 ```

-Let's get back to the problem at hand i.e. Setup Fedora 29 GNOME desktop on RISC-V!!
+Let's get back to the problem at hand i.e. Setup Fedora 29 GNOME desktop on RISC-V!
 Here are the hardware used for our setup.

 Required Hardware:
 ----------------------------------------------------------------------------------

-* HighFive Unleashed Board (This is the only Linux capable [RISC-V board](https://www.sifive.com/products/hifive-unleashed/))
+* [HiFive Unleashed](https://www.sifive.com/products/hifive-unleashed/) (This is the only Linux capable RISC-V board)
-* Microsemi HighFive Unleashed Expansion board([available here](https://www.crowdsupply.com/microsemi/hifive-unleashed-expansion-board))
+* Microsemi HiFive Unleashed Expansion board ([available from Crowd Supply](https://www.crowdsupply.com/microsemi/hifive-unleashed-expansion-board))
-	* Again only expansion board available with multiple I/O Support
+	* Again, this is the only expansion board available with multiple I/O Support
 	* However, only PCIe, SATA, M.2 SSD connectors are enabled right now.
 * Radeon HD 6450 GPU card
-	* Any Caicos-based card should be OK.
-But the kernel config instructs specific firmware to be used.
+	* Any Caicos-based card should be OK, but the kernel config instructs specific firmware to be used.
 It is recommended to use the above specific GPU as it is verified.
 In case you want to use any other GPU, load the appropriate firmware accordingly.
 	- The gpu uses x16 PCI Express card connector.
 * PCIe to USB card (I have used [this](http://a.co/d/du7drEo))
 	- x1 PCI Express card connector can be used to provide USB ports for
 	  mouse/keyboard.
 * SATA Drive(HDD/SSD) or NVMe SSD.
 This is where the Feodra image will be copied.
-	It is not recommended to use  image from micro SD card.
+	It is not recommended to use an image from a micro SD card.

 	FYI: NVMe SSD should connected via the NVMe M.2 connector present at the bottom of the expansion card.
 	     The board layout is available [here](https://www.crowdsupply.com/img/ebd7/layout-1.png)